dukex/most-important-task/README.md

 ![](images/mit-settings.png)

-#### Filters
+#### Rules

-To get the *most important task*, the task should:
+To get the *most important task*, you can set a prioritized rules, a rule can be any [Todoist Search filter](https://todoist.com/help/articles/introduction-to-filters)

+To get an idea about rules, a good start can be:

+- overdue & p1
+- overdue
-- Has label "mit" and scheduled to today or be overdue (`@mit & (today | overdue)`)
+- today & p1

-Given the previous filter doesn't match any task, a new search will be made:

-- Schedule to the next 7 days (`7 days`)

-Given the previous filter doesn't match any task, a new search will be made:

-- Assigned to you (`assigned to: me`)
+- today
+- p1 & no date
+- p2 & no date
+- (p3 | p4) & no date